The JTD Reservoir Project 2017 was comprised of the following components:

 - School-Community Partnership facilitated by the Project Steering Group

-- Transition Cluster – WRSC and three feeder primary schools
+- Transition Cluster – WRSC and two feeder primary schools

 - Evaluation and Data collection.